Will my course content display in the Blackboard app?

 - Test SCORM content in the app before you make it available to students.

-The updated SCORM player in the Learn Q4 2017 release provides a substantial improvement in SCORM support for the mobile apps.
+Updates in Learn Q4 2017 and in the mobile apps (Blackboard 4.5 and Blackboard Instructor 2.10) provide substantial improvements in SCORM support for the mobile apps.

 Tests are natively supported in the Blackboard app.
 A test must contain only question types and test settings that are supported on mobile in order to open natively in the Blackboard app.
 If a test contains questions or settings that aren't supported, the app handles it differently depending on the building block version installed in Blackboard Learn.